 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Bahawalpur air is currently 3 times above the WHO annual air quality guideline value
+PM2.5 concentration in Bahawalpur is currently 16 times the WHO annual air quality guideline value

 Unhealthy for Sensitive Groups 113 US AQI

 Unhealthy for Sensitive Groups 139 US AQI

 |Thursday, Oct 6|

 Unhealthy for Sensitive Groups 103 US AQI

 Unhealthy for Sensitive Groups 114 US AQI